Enroll - New Student Checklist

 *Students under age 18 who have not graduated from high school and do not have a GED will need special permission to enroll.
 Call (623) 845-3333.

-Now that you're admitted, you can:
+Once you're admitted, you can:

 - Complete the FAFSA and scholarship applications as soon as possible.
 It takes approximately four weeks for federal processors to evaluate your FAFSA and send the results to the GCC Financial Aid office.
 Financial Aid applications for the Fall semester are processed by your GCC Financial Aid office beginning mid-spring on a first-come, first-served basis.